-- 2.1 The Accounts and Audit Regulations 2015 as amended by the Accounts and Audit (Amendment) Regulations 2021 require local authorities to publish draft Statement of Accounts, certified by the Director of Finance & ICT and subject to audit, on or before 31 July 2021. - 2.2 Under the Local Audit and Accountability Act 2014 (Sections 25 to 28), the Accounts and Audit Regulations 2015 (Regulations 10, 14 and 15) and the Accounts and Audit (Amendment) Regulations 2021, the Council's accounts for the year ended 31 March 2021 and certain related documents (comprising books, deeds, contracts, bills, vouchers and receipts) must be made available for public inspection, with the public inspection period commencing on or before the first working day of August 2021. - 2.3 The audited Statement of Accounts must be approved by the Audit Committee by 30 September 2021 in accordance with the Accounts and Audit Regulations 2015, as amended by the Accounts and Audit (Amendment) Regulations 2021. - 2.4 A notice of delay in publishing audited Statement of Accounts by 30 September 2021 is allowed for by Regulation 10, paragraph (2) of the Accounts and Audit Regulations 2015 (SI 2015/234), as amended by the Accounts and Audit (Amendment) Regulations 2021 (SI 2021/263).
-This notification explains, in Regulation 10 (2) (a), that an authority is not yet able to publish its audited 2020-21 Statement of Accounts in line with publication date of 30 September 2021, as set out in Regulation 10 (1).
+- 2.1 The Accounts and Audit Regulations 2015 as amended by the Accounts and Audit (Amendment) Regulations 2021 require local authorities to publish draft Statement of Accounts, certified by the S151 Officer (at that time the Council's Director of Finance & ICT) and subject to audit, on or before 31 July 2021. - 2.2 Under the Local Audit and Accountability Act 2014 (Sections 25 to 28), the Accounts and Audit Regulations 2015 (Regulations 10, 14 and 15) and the Accounts and Audit (Amendment) Regulations 2021, the Council's accounts for the year ended 31 March 2021 and certain related documents (comprising books, deeds, contracts, bills, vouchers and receipts) must be made available for public inspection, with the public inspection period commencing on or before the first working day of August 2021. - 2.3 The audited Statement of Accounts must be approved by the Audit Committee by 30 September 2021 in accordance with the Accounts and Audit Regulations 2015, as amended by the Accounts and Audit (Amendment) Regulations 2021. - 2.4 A notice of delay in publishing audited Statement of Accounts by 30 September 2021 is allowed for by Regulation 10, paragraph (2) of the Accounts and Audit Regulations 2015 (SI 2015/234), as amended by the Accounts and Audit (Amendment) Regulations 2021 (SI 2021/263).
+This notification explains, in Regulation 10 (2) (a), that an authority is not yet able to publish its audited 2020-21 Statement of Accounts in line with publication date of 30 September 2021, as set out in Regulation 10 (1). - 2.5 The Auditor's Annual Report is a means by which the appointed auditor fulfils its statutory requirements.
+The issuing of the letter, along with an audit certificate, marks the end of the audit process.
+The authority then publishes on its website that the audit has been concluded in accordance with the Accounts and Audit Regulations 2015.